 He also successfully conducted the Dusk Till Dawn Poker Club Licence Application in Nottingham against trade opposition.

-Andrew has also advised residents' groups and other individuals sometimes on a pro bono basis and has also been instructed by Humberside Police in connection with review hearings.
+Andrew has advised residents’ groups and other individuals sometimes on a pro bono basis and has also been instructed by Humberside Police in connection with review hearings.
 These varied instructions have allowed Andrew to become one of the leading licensing solicitors in the country.

 Andrew speaks at industry events, training courses and contributes to the trade press.

 Andrew wrote “Gaming in Licensed Premises” published in 2010 with Paddy Whur and Stephen McGowan which looks at the relationship between gambling and alcohol legislation.

-Paddy is a founder member of the practice and has twenty years experience as a licensing lawyer.
-He is praised for providing "a feasible idea of what you will achieve, rather than tell you what you want to hear" is celebrated by clients for being "astoundingly effective," retaining his number 1 ranking in the Chambers Directory and the Legal 500.
+Paddy is a founder member of the practice and has over twenty years experience as a licensing lawyer.
+He is praised for providing “a feasible idea of what you will achieve, rather than tell you what you want to hear” is celebrated by clients for being “astoundingly effective,” retaining his number 1 ranking in the Chambers Directory and the Legal 500.

 Paddy is a Solicitor-Advocate (Higher Courts all Proceedings) having attained his higher rights from the Solicitors Regulation Authority, allowing him to act as advocate representing clients in all criminal and civil courts in the UK.
 He has gained a notable reputation as a “tenacious advocate” in high profile betting, liquor and entertainment applications and reviews, where he has gained recent success in a number of contested hearings.
 He has used his Higher Rights of Audience to act as the junior advocate to leading counsel in the important case of Lalli v The Commissioner of Police for the Metropolis and the London Borough of Newham.